epsilon537/boxlambda/docs/components_spiflash.md

 //             in these same bits [7:0].
 ```

-I.e. the control port consists of a single 9-bit register.
+I.e., the control port consists of a single 9-bit register.
 By setting the `CS_n` bit to 0, software can choose to 'grab' the SPI Flash port and keep ownership of it for multiple SPI transactions.
-When done, software releases the SPI Flash port again by setting `CS_n` to one in the control register.
+When done, the software releases the SPI Flash port again by setting `CS_n` to one in the control register.

 As an example, the Flash Driver code sequence to read the Flash Device ID looks like this: